swaggerexpert/openapi-server-url-templating/README.md

 #### Substitution

-Substituting a Server URL Templating is as simple as importing the **substitute** function and calling it.
+Performing Server URL template substitution is as simple as importing the **substitute** function and calling it.

 ```js
 import { substitute } from 'openapi-server-url-templating';